mergestat/docs/blog/2023-01-09-querying-go-mod-versions/index.md

 It could serve as a proxy measure for how "up to date" codebases are, whether they are able to support the latest features of the language.
 For instance, Generics were [introduced in `1.18`](https://go.dev/blog/go1.18), and it may be important to know how much of your Go source code is able to make use of them by looking at `go.mod` files.

-## Looking at Public Hashicorp `go.mod` Files
+## Looking at Public HashiCorp `go.mod` Files

 Let's take a look at the `go.mod` files in some public Git repos.
-Hashicorp is [famously](https://medium.com/hashicorp-engineering/whats-with-all-the-go-ca72c6d47e26) a large Go shop, and many of their core projects are in Go - so let's take a look at all their public repos!
+HashiCorp is [famously](https://medium.com/hashicorp-engineering/whats-with-all-the-go-ca72c6d47e26) a large Go shop, and many of their core projects are in Go - so let's take a look at all their public repos!

 Here's how I used MergeStat to do so: